Shingles Symptoms and Diagnosis Facts to Know

 Shingles is diagnosed following a physical exam of the patient, taking into account his clinical history and records.

 If there is any uncertainty about whether the correct diagnostic is indeed shingles, a sample of skin cells from the lesions can be taken for a lab test, which will allow the case to be further evaluated.
 A blood test is another viable method to establish a definitive diagnostic.

-However, lumbar puncture may be performed to diagnose the illness, only when the nervous system is compromised.
+Lumbar puncture may be performed to diagnose the illness, but only when the nervous system is compromised.
 Additionally, in atypical cases, it may be necessary to undergo a Tzanck smear, which involves scraping and testing the liquid contained in the blisters.

 Other complications may involve vision problems, when herpes zoster occurs near the eye.
 In many cases, the effects can be severe.
 Additional infections can occur on the skin, such as cellulite or impetigo.
 In some cases, this type of herpes produces meningitis.